baksho/deep-learning-projects/README.md

 This repository contains a Python-based implementation of a **Convolutional Neural Network (CNN)** for recognizing handwritten digits using the **MNIST dataset**.
 The project demonstrates how to preprocess data, build and train a CNN model, and evaluate its performance on handwritten digit recognition tasks.

+The MNIST dataset is an acronym that stands for the Modified National Institute of Standards and Technology dataset.It is a dataset of `60,000` small square `28 × 28` pixel grayscale images of handwritten single digits between `0` and `9`.The task is to classify a given image of a handwritten digit into one of `10` classes representing integer values from `0` to `9`, inclusively.
+It can be simply imported from Keras Datasets using `from keras.datasets import mnist`.

 #### Features
 - **MNIST Dataset**: Utilizes the benchmark dataset of `28 x 28` grayscale images of handwritten digits (0–9).
 - **CNN Architecture**: Implements a custom-designed CNN with layers such as Convolution, MaxPooling, and Dense for feature extraction and classification.